SixArm/sixarm-macos-setup/notes/mysql.md

 ## Install

-MySQL has many options on Lion:
+MySQL has many options on macOS:

   * MySQL comes preinstalled
   * Download the Mac PKG file